Yehuda-Edelstein/uploadbeats/README.md

 # uploadbeats

-I made this script so that I could quickly upload hip hop beats to youtube and beatstars.
+I made this script so that I could quickly upload hip-hop beats to YouTube and Beatstars.
 In the process I added some cool features that may be useful to other producers who are looking to automate some of the beatmaking process.

-A lot of the variables, file paths, etc., need to be changed or adjusted to work on your local device; a lot of data was set assuming you were running the script on my mac lol.

-The `beatstars.py` file is not fully done, some of the selenium doesn't work, but it's close.
+Note: a lot of the variables, file paths, etc., need to be changed or adjusted to work on your local device; a lot of data was set assuming you were running the script on my mac lol.
+Furthermore, the `beatstars.py` file is not fully done, some of the selenium doesn't work, but it's close.

 # How it works
 Once you have a `.wav` for your beat (or `.mp3`) you can run the script with: